-International Atomic Energy Agency

-INFORMATION CIRCULAR

-INFCIRC/190 12 June 1973 GENERAL Distr.
+INFCIRC/229 9 January 1976 GENERAL Distr.
 Original: ENGLISH

-THE TEXT OF THE AGREEMENT BETWEEN MAURITIUS AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+THE TEXT OF THE AGREEMENT OF 5 APRIL 1973 BETWEEN THE NETHERLANDS AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS WITH RESPECT TO THE NETHERLANDS ANTILLES IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS AND ADDITIONAL PROTOCOL I TO THE TREATY FOR THE PROHIBITION OF NUCLEAR WEAPONS IN LATIN AMERICA

-- 1. The text [1] of the Agreement and of the Protocol thereto, between Mauritius and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
-The Agreement entered into force on 31 January 1973, pursuant to Article 24.
-The Protocol entered into force on the same date, pursuant to Article III thereof.
+- 1. The text[1] of the Agreement of 5 April 1973, and of the two Protocols thereto, between the Netherlands and the Agency for the application of safeguards with respect to the Netherlands Antilles in connection with the Treaty on the Non-Proliferation of Nuclear Weapons[2] and with Additional Protocol I to the Treaty for the Prohibition of Nuclear Weapons in Latin America[3] is reproduced in this document for the information of all Members. - 2.
+The Agreement and the two Protocols thereto entered into force on 5 June 1975, pursuant to Article 24 of the Agreement and to Article II of each of the Protocols.